jakobrunge/tigramite_old/README.md

 # TIGRAMITE – TIME SERIES GRAPH BASED MEASURES OF INFORMATION TRANSFER

-Version 2.0 (release date 2016-01-01)
+Version 2.0 beta (release date 2016-04-12)

 (Python Package)

 ## General Notes:

 Tigramite is a time series analysis python module.
-With flexibly adaptable scripts it allows to detect and quantify causal dependencies from time series and create high-quality plots of the results.
+With flexibly adaptable scripts it allows to reconstruct graphical mode from time series, quantify interaction strengths with different measures, and create high-quality plots of the results.

 ## Features:

-- Analysis can be performed on one multivariate time series, in sliding windows of one multivariate time series, or an ensemble of multivariate time series
+- Analysis can be performed on multivariate time series.
+Further scripts allow sliding windows or ensemble analyses

 - Flexible Python framework for custom preprocessing like anomalization, high/lowpass filters, masking of samples (e.g. winter months only), and more

 - Different (conditional) measures of association (partial correlation, conditional mutual information with different estimators)

-- Estimation either from prescribed graph for testing hypotheses OR from iteratively estimated time series graph

 - Fast computation through use of C-code via scipy.weave and fully parallelized script (mpi4py package necessary)

-- Significance testing via prescribed threshold or sophisticated shuffle test
+- Significance testing via analytical tests, a prescribed threshold or a shuffle test for conditional mutual information

-- Flexible specification of experiment and variable names and units
+- Flexible specification of experiment and variable names and units for plots

 - Flexible plotting scripts for publication quality presentation of results